 If you have a male cat, get him neutered.
 This reduces aggressive and territorial behavior resulting in fewer fights with other cats.

 It may seem impossible to put restrictions on when your cat can and can’t go outside.
-But keeping them indoors at night will make them less likely to fight.
+But keeping them indoors will make them less likely to fight.

 Cats have evolved to be nocturnal creatures and catch their prey (9) at night.
 With other cats doing the same thing, they’re more likely to fight and get the virus than if they’re safe at home.
-Seal their cat flap before bed to prevent them from going out.
+Seal the cat flap for good and keep them indoors.

 Monitor your cat’s health

 Get regular vet checks.
-Some vets recommend getting a check-up once a month for cats with feline FIV.
+AAFP recommends scheduling a visit with your vet every 6 months.
+If your cat is in the clinical stage of FIV then getting a check-up once a month may be in order.
 This is to check for symptoms and complications.
 If you notice behavioral changes take your cat to the vet.

 Here are some ways to track your cat’s health: